 The project is devoted to offering increased reliability, quality and usability.
 If you choose to get involved, you are obligated to keep Spice project standards.
 Commit and forget style is unacceptable; code maintenance and bug fixing is part of the trade.

 You can start by reading the Spice documentation (see New to Spice? section) and the Spice style document (xf86-video-qxl is under another style).
 Browse Spice feature-tracker and Spice bug-tracker in order to find a task.
 You can also post to firstname.lastname@example.org the type of task you are looking for, so maybe someone have just the right task for you.
-You can also refer to the todo list on the developer wiki.
+You can also refer to the Future Features list.
 Before starting to work on some new feature or a big change, coordinate it with Spice project members.
 Doing so will reduce the chance that you'll do a duplicate work, while it will also reduce the chance that your patch will get rejected.